ComputerMentorsGroup/MTA-HTML5/lesson 1/README.md

 ```

 * CRITERIA:
+    * The logo should appear.
-    * When hovering over the image the text "Company Logo" should pop up.
+    * Alternative text "Company Logo" for the logo image.
     * The words "for an emergency staff meeting" should no longer be bold.
-    * The logo should appear.
     * The text "For the meeting agenda, please click the link below:" should be italic, not bold.
     * The text "Agenda Link" should be linked properly
     * "Meeting Agenda" should be same size as "Staff Meeting"